runem/lit-analyzer/readme.blueprint.md

 - [**`lit-analyzer`**](/packages/lit-analyzer) CLI that analyzes lit-html templates in your code to validate html and type check bindings.

+## Rules
+You can find a list of all rules [here](https://github.com/runem/lit-analyzer/blob/master/docs/readme/rules.md).

 {{ template:contributors }}
 {{ template:license }}